 Allegedly, Anderson caught wind of the plans and attended North graduation as an intimidation practice.
 A victim states that Anderson told her, “my name will still be on your diploma,” and this sentiment has been echoed across the Denver children’s BLM circles.

-It’s for that reason that a petition was started by Gigi Gordon to have new diplomas, without Anderson’s name, issued to any student who wants one.
+It’s for that reason that a was started by Gigi Gordon to have new diplomas, without Anderson’s name, issued to any student who wants one.

-Additionally, another petition started this week seeks to gather as many signatures as possible to encourage Anderson’s arrest by Denver Police.
+Additionally, another started this week seeks to gather as many signatures as possible to encourage Anderson’s arrest by Denver Police.
 Obviously, a petition cannot ensure an arrest, but the sheer number of students signing and commenting that they feel their trust was abused by Anderson and DPS is notable.

 We reached out to DPS for a statement on Anderson’s former role as RP Coordinator as well as the allegations that students did alert several North High School teachers to Anderson’s sexual assaults and intimidation tactics.
 This story will be updated if and when a response is provided.